Pregnancy Week by Week — Your Complete Guide from Conception to Birth

 What Changes in Your Body Each Trimester

 Pregnancy doesn't only happen to the baby.
-Your body undergoes some of the most dramatic physiological changes it will ever experience — and understanding those changes trimester by trimester makes the process less alarming.
+Your body goes through some of the most dramatic physiological changes it will ever experience.
+Understanding those changes trimester by trimester can make it feel less alarming.

 First Trimester: The Invisible Overhaul

 Your blood volume begins increasing — it will eventually rise by 40–50% above pre-pregnancy levels.
-Progesterone surges, slowing digestion (hello, bloating and constipation) and relaxing smooth muscle throughout your body.
-Your heart rate increases.
-Your kidneys filter blood more efficiently, so you pee more often.
+Progesterone surges and slows digestion (hello, bloating and constipation).
+Progesterone also relaxes smooth muscle throughout your body.
+Your heart rate goes up.
+Your kidneys filter blood more efficiently.
+So you’ll probably pee more often.
 Breast tissue starts changing almost immediately.
 It’s getting ready for eventual milk production.
 Your uterus, which is normally the size of a pear, starts expanding.
 None of this is visible to anyone else.

 Second Trimester: The Visible Shift

 The baby bump appears, usually around weeks 14–16 for second-time mothers and weeks 18–20 for first pregnancies.
 Your center of gravity shifts forward as the uterus grows, which can affect balance and posture.
-The linea nigra is a dark line running from the navel downward.
+The linea nigra is a dark line that runs down from your navel.
 It appears in many women.
 Skin may darken in patches (melasma).
-Stretch marks may start forming on the abdomen, breasts, or thighs when your skin stretches fast.
-Your ligaments soften because of the hormone relaxin.
-Relaxin helps prep your pelvis for delivery.
+Stretch marks may start showing up on your abdomen, breasts, or thighs.
+This can happen when your skin stretches fast.
+Your ligaments soften because of a hormone called relaxin.
+Relaxin helps get your pelvis ready for delivery.
 Relaxin can also make your joints feel less stable.

 Third Trimester: The Endurance Phase

 Your uterus is now pushing against your diaphragm, lungs, and stomach — producing shortness of breath and heartburn.
 The added weight can strain your lower back and pelvic floor.
 Most people gain 25–35 pounds total by the end of pregnancy.
 Fluid retention causes swelling in the feet, ankles, and hands.
 Braxton Hicks contractions become more noticeable.
-In the final weeks, the baby "drops" into the pelvis (called lightening), which relieves pressure on the lungs but increases pressure on the bladder and pelvis.
+In the final weeks, the baby often “drops” into your pelvis.
+This is called lightening.
+It usually takes pressure off your lungs.
+It also puts more pressure on your bladder and pelvis.
 Your cervix starts to soften and thin out as your body gets ready for labor.

 When to Call Your Doctor During Pregnancy

 Most pregnancy symptoms are uncomfortable but harmless.
 Some are not.
-Knowing the difference can save your life or your baby's.
+Knowing the difference can save your life or your baby’s life.
 Call your healthcare provider or go to the hospital if you experience any of the following at any point during pregnancy:

 When in doubt, call.
 Your provider would always rather hear from you than have you wait at home wondering.
-No question is too small when you're pregnant.
+Honestly, when you’re pregnant, no question is too small.

 How Pregnancy App Tracks Your Weeks